-- Reports and Case Studies.
+- Reports and Case Studies

-- Assignments.
+- Assignments

-- Presentations.
+- Presentations

-- Seen Examinations.
+- Seen Examinations

-- Short Tests (including multiple choice and short answer quiz approaches).
+- Short Tests (including multiple choice and short answer quiz approaches)

-- Book Reviews.
+- Book Reviews

-- Project work (which use primary and secondary source materials).
+- Project work (which use primary and secondary source materials)

-- Reflective reviews.
+- Reflective reviews

-By providing a variety of assessment tools we are able to give students a range of assessment strategies that engages learners, as well as challenging them to excel in the areas where they can develop and improve.
+By providing a variety of assessment tools we are able to give students a range of assessment strategies that engage learners, as well as challenge them to excel in the areas where they can develop and improve.
 Such assessment strategies meet the needs of a diverse pool of students and the range of learning outcomes.
 We also provide anonymous marking to ensure that we are treating everyone fairly when it comes to assessing work.

 The core modules emphasise the importance of relating theory to practice through both the teaching and assessment methods employed.
 A combination of academic rigour and transferable skills gained during the student experience adds strength to PDP planning.
-PDP features on several modules (core and optional) throughout the programme, notably on Introduction to Criminology (Level 4); Criminological Research (Level 5); Applied Criminology; Extended Project and Working in Criminal Justice (Level 6).
+PDP features on modules throughout the programme, notably on Introduction to Criminology (Level 4); Criminological Research (Level 5); Applied Criminology; Extended project and Working in Criminal Justice (Level 6).